jeffwdiaz/life/README.md

 # Project Overview

 This is my "Life" site.
-I will have a few different things here.
+It is a personal web application for journaling and mood tracking, built with SvelteKit.
 - Journal Entries
-    - Daily Journal entries
+    - Daily journal entries
     - Mood selector

 # Project Goal

-To provide a personal site for journaling and mood tracking.
+To provide a personal site for journaling and mood tracking, with a focus on privacy and ease of use.

 # Tech Stack

-HTML
+- SvelteKit
-CSS
+- HTML
-React
+- CSS